Megleno-Romanians: Origins

 Theodor Capidan, studying the resemblance of the Megleno-Romanian language with Romanian and other languages, concluded that Megleno-Romanians must have spent some time in the Rhodope Mountains before moving on to Moglen (due to the presence of elements similar to those found in the language of the Bulgarians in the Rhodopes).
 Both Papahagi and Capidan observed that Aromanian and Megleno-Romanian lack a Slavic influence, but show Greek influence instead.
-The study of Megleno-Romanian and other Balkan Romance varieties led Capidan to believe that during the establishment of the Romanian language in the Early Middle Ages, there was an ethnic Romanian continuity on both banks of the Danube (north and south).
+The study of Megleno-Romanian and other Eastern Romance varieties led Capidan to believe that during the establishment of the Romanian language in the Early Middle Ages, there was an ethnic Romanian continuity on both banks of the Danube (north and south).

 There were several small hamlets and cottage settlements at high elevations at the Mount Paiko before the founding of today's Megleno-Romanian villages.
 From the medieval and modern periods, it is known that Megleno-Romanians had an administration of their own.
 Each village was led by a captain.
 Their economic and social centre was the town of Nânta.
 After the incursions of the Pomaks of Moglen against the Ottomans, the latter started a persecution campaign against villages in the area, including those of the Megleno-Romanians.
 Most of the villages were put under the administration of an Ottoman bei, who exploited them to the extreme in exchange for their security.
-The village of Osani, however, resisted much longer before being subdued by the Ottomans, because its captain was more skilled militarily.
+The village of Oșani, however, resisted much longer before submitting to Ahmed Beg around 1790, having benefitted from the leadership of an able captain and a willingness from the population to put up an armed resistance even after his murder.